• LifeOffLabel’s Pharmacy Saturation Index

 In Part 2, we will dive into some more robust analyses.
 I’ll share the results of a multiple linear regression to see which of these factors actually holds weight when we control for the others.
 We’ll also look at some diagnostics to make sure our model isn’t just hallucinating patterns (a little thing called collinearity).
 Stay tuned!

-• Not All Who Wander Have Lost Their Focus (They Just Have ADHD)
+• Not All Who Wander Have Lost Their Focus (Maybe They Just Have ADHD)

 The last time I regularly posted here, I was a pharmacy student just trying to survive the next exam.
 At the time, this blog was a way to process the stress of school and find some semblance of balance.